cplett/cplett.github.io/page/xtb/4-frequencies.md

 This can be useful, for example, to compute thermocorrections for a DFT-optimized structure, saving computational time compared to a more expensive DFT Hessian calculation.

 To activate the SPH approach, use the `--bhess` flag, as described in the [documentation](https://xtb-docs.readthedocs.io/en/latest/hessian.html#single-point-hessian-sph-calculations).
 For further details on the theoretical concept, refer to the [publication](https://pubs.acs.org/doi/10.1021/acs.jctc.0c01306).

+{% include warning.html content='SPH is often not suitable for transition states, as the imaginary mode will also be lost.'%}